PiotrA1234/Car2DBasicVer/README.md

 -Destroyable barrels that destroy car and themselves and leave oil pool

 -Randomized barrels, stars position generator designed for friendly and challenging gameplay

+-Restart button appears on player collision with barrel